wasmerio/old-docs.wasmer.io/integrations/c/setup.md

 # Setup your C/C++ environment

-To build C applications that use the Wasmer runtime as a host for guest WASM modules, you will need a C compiler installed \(`clang` or `gcc`, for example\).
+To build C applications that use the Wasmer runtime as a host for guest Wasm modules, you will need a C compiler installed \(`clang` or `gcc`, for example\).
 Check the compiler installation instructions [here](setup.md#installing-clang-gcc).

 Download our SDK for the C-API from [Wasmer releases page](https://github.com/wasmerio/wasmer/releases).
 Depending on your system, you will need to download: